alexpissinoumakki/adversarial_seizure_detection/README.md

 seizure diagnosis.
 The proposed approach refines the seizure-specific representation by eliminating the inter-subject noise through adversarial training.
 Moreover, the authors involve the attention mechanism to learn the contribution of each EEG channel in the epileptic seizure detection, which empowers the method with great explainability.
-For more details on the algorithm, please refer to the paper
+For more details on the algorithm, please refer to the paper.

 ## Dependencies